 Firstly because many of us are jaded.

 Since India’s Independence in 1947, corporate India has watched the government consistently prepare Five-Year Plans that set ambitious targets for improvement in every social sector.
 Year after year, the targets of these plans were missed with the same consistency with which they were laid out.
 An entire generation of Indians has grown up thinking that social change in India is impossible.
-Compulsory philanthropy is set to generate an estimated $3 billion annually in corporate contributions.

 The second reason India Inc. gives so conservatively is mistrust.